goostengine/goost-docs/classes/class_polynode2d.rst

 Description
 -----------

-The class provides exhaustive boolean operators used to shape the outlines of nodes at run-time, similarly to CSG nodes in 3D, while also giving ability to represent nested polygons.
-Unlike in 3D, this class doesn't allow to use it as a collision.
-Instead, :ref:`PolyCollisionShape2D<class_PolyCollisionShape2D>` is used to build collision shapes.
+The class provides boolean operators used to shape the outlines of nodes at run-time, similarly to CSG nodes in 3D, while also giving ability to represent nested polygons.

+Unlike in 3D, this class cannot be used as a collision object directly.
+Instead, use :ref:`PolyCollisionShape2D<class_PolyCollisionShape2D>` to build collision shapes which can be applied to any :ref:`CollisionObject2D<class_CollisionObject2D>` node.

-Drawing is only done on the level of root node (see :ref:`is_root<class_PolyNode2D_method_is_root>`), and not it's children.
+Drawing is only done on the level of the root node (see :ref:`is_root<class_PolyNode2D_method_is_root>`), unless children do not perform any :ref:`operation<class_PolyNode2D_property_operation>` with parent nodes.

 This data structure is also used to receive solutions from clipping and offsetting operations.
 It's an alternative to the array-based data structures which also receive these solutions in :ref:`PolyBoolean2D<class_PolyBoolean2D>`.
 The class has a major advantage over the :ref:`Array<class_Array>` structure by having an ability to properly represent the parent-child relationships of the returned polygons, but it may be more computationally expensive to process.